Sleep Apnea Risk Factors: Are You at Risk?

 When to Get Tested

-If three or more of these risk factors apply to you, the clinical recommendation is to discuss a sleep evaluation with your healthcare provider.
-Testing typically involves either a home sleep test or an in-lab polysomnography.
+If three or more of the STOP-BANG risk factors apply to you, the clinical recommendation is to discuss a sleep evaluation with your healthcare provider.
+Add to that count if you have a strong family history of OSA, current smoking, chronic nasal congestion, an endocrine disorder on the list above, or you are pregnant with new-onset snoring.
+Testing typically involves either a home sleep test or in-lab polysomnography.
 Both are straightforward, and insurance commonly covers them.

 You do not need to check every box.
-Two risk factors plus a bed partner who reports snoring and breathing pauses is worth a conversation with your doctor.
+Two STOP-BANG factors plus a bed partner who reports snoring and breathing pauses is worth a conversation with your doctor.

 Do not put off testing because you think you would "know" if you had sleep apnea.
 Most people with moderate to severe OSA are unaware of their nighttime breathing pauses.
 The symptoms (daytime fatigue, poor concentration, morning headaches) are common enough that many people attribute them to stress, aging, or poor sleep habits rather than a treatable medical condition.